kevinlekiller/kwin-effect-shaders_gui/README.md

 The list is not case sensitive.

-This is useful if you use the `Enabled by Default` option.
+This is useful if you use the `Auto Enable` option.

 You can use the `Blacklist` at the same time as the `Whitelist`.